-1. All withdrawals from the University are initiated in the Office of Records and Registration.

-- 2. Students who are unable to physically obtain a Withdrawal Form from the Office of Records and Registration can send a written request via fax or email requesting a withdrawal for the current term. - 3.
+- 1. All withdrawals from the University are initiated in the Office of Records and Registration. - 2.
+Students who are unable to physically obtain a Withdrawal Form from the Office of Records and Registration can send a written request via fax or email requesting a withdrawal for the current term to registrar@desu.edu. - 3.
 Once the student has completed the form in the Office of Records and Registration, the student has a 5-day grace period to stop the withdrawal process. - 4.
 After the 5-day grace period, if the student has not requested to stop the withdrawal process, the registrar will remove all classes effective the date the withdrawal paperwork was submitted. - 5.
-Housing, Student Accounts, and Financial Aid signs off on the withdrawal once they have reviewed the account.
+Housing, Student Accounts, and Financial Aid signs off on the withdrawal once they have reviewed the account and made the appropriate changes based on the University's refund schedule.